Olareanu/ccx-install/README.md

 cp ccx_2.22 ../../..
 ```

-Or run the ccx_build.sh bash script that will do the same.
+Or run the ccx_build.sh bash script with sudo, that will do the same.